The philosophy of the curriculum leading to the Doctor of Medicine degree is to impart

 Diversity Recruitment and Education for Admission into Medicine (DREAM) Program

-Participants of the DREAM program will become familiar with the process for applying to medical school, gain an understanding of the MCAT test and its content, develop skills as critical thinkers, observe clinicians within a clinical setting and be involved in professional development.
-Participating scholars will earn a seat in the USA College of Medicine first-year class upon meeting admission criteria.
+Participants of the DREAM program will become familiar with the process for applying to medical school, gain an understanding of the MCAT test and its content, develop skills as critical thinkers, and be involved in professional development.
+Participating scholars will be offered a position in the USA College of Medicine first-year class upon meeting matriculation requirements.

-Highly motivated and academically driven students are encouraged to apply to the DREAM program.
-Residents of Alabama and designated service areas in Florida (Escambia and Santa Rosa counties) and Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) are given priority.
+Highly motivated and academically driven students who are residents of Alabama and designated service areas in Florida (Escambia and Santa Rosa counties) and Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) are encouraged to apply to the DREAM program.

-To be eligible for the DREAM program, students must have completed two years in a pre-med curriculum with a minimum of eight hours in biology with lab, chemistry with lab, and math up to calculus; have an overall GPA of 3.4 or higher, Math and Science GPA of 3.0 or higher, and ACT score of 20 or higher; and be underrepresented in the medical community or disadvantaged based on family income, community resources or other self-determined status.
+To be eligible for the DREAM program, students must have completed two years in a pre-med curriculum with a minimum of eight hours in biology with lab, chemistry with lab, and math up to calculus; have an overall GPA of 3.4 or higher; an ACT score of 20 or higher; and be underrepresented in the medical community or disadvantaged based on family income, community resources or other self-determined status.

-For more information, email LoRen Burroughs at email@example.com or visit southalabama.edu/colleges/com/administration/diversity/dream.html.
+For more information, email LoRen Burroughs Modisa at email@example.com.

 SouthMed Prep Scholars Program

-To qualify, students must have a cumulative high school grade point average of at least a 3.5 and an ACT score of 26 or SAT score of 1170-1200 (critical reading plus math).
+To be eligible, students must have a cumulative high school grade point average of at least a 3.5 and an ACT score of 25 or SAT score of 1200 (critical reading plus math).

-Participating scholars who obtain the specified GPA and MCAT scores will be offered a position in the USA College of Medicine first-year class following completion of their undergraduate degree and prerequisites.
+Participating scholars who achieve the matriculation requirements will be offered a position in the USA College of Medicine first-year class following completion of their undergraduate degree and prerequisites.